Metropolitan News-Enterprise

-Metropolitan News-Enterprise, also known as MetNews or Met News, is a small daily legal newspaper published in Los Angeles, California.
+Metropolitan News-Enterprise, also known as MetNews or Met News, is a daily legal newspaper published in Los Angeles, California.

 History

 The Enterprise newspaper was founded in 1901 and the Metropolitan News in 1945.
 The two newspapers merged to become Metropolitan News-Enterprise in 1987.
 The newspaper's co-publishers are lawyers Roger Grace and Jo-Ann Grace, a husband-and-wife team.

 Influence

 MetNews is well known for its thorough coverage of judicial campaigns in the Los Angeles area.
 For example, in 2008 the newspaper determined that William Daniel Johnson, a candidate for Los Angeles County Superior Court, was "a white supremacist who has advocated the deportation of non-whites from the United States."

-The newspaper began honoring selected legal professionals as “Persons of the Year" in 1983.
-Since then, honorees have included Tani Cantil-Sakauye, Steve Cooley, George Deukmejian, Ronald M. George, Mildred Lillie, Dan Lungren, Stanley Mosk, and Deanell Reece Tacha.
+The newspaper began honoring selected legal professionals as "Persons of the Year" in 1983.
+Since then, honorees have included Victor E. Chavez, Tani Cantil-Sakauye, Steve Cooley, George Deukmejian, Ronald M. George, Mildred Lillie, Dan Lungren, Stanley Mosk, and Deanell Reece Tacha.